magento/merchdocs/src/catalog/inventory-sources-add.md

       ![]({% link images/images/pickup_location.png %}){: .zoom}
       _Pickup Location_

+    For more information about how to configure email notifications for In-Store Delivery, see [Sales Emails]({% link configuration/sales/sales-emails.md %}).

 1. To save your work, do one of the following:

     - To save your work and continue editing, click <span class="btn">Save & Continue</span>.